kaarne/splitgram/README.md

 ## To Do
 - Allow limiting users participating in a single cost (maybe by enabling tagging users in a cost message).
 - Don't force disabling privacy mode by letting users also add costs via a command (e.g. /add 19.90) if that is what they prefer.
-The original reason for not implementing this is ease of use: it is much faster to write a single value **50**, instead of **/add 50** or **@botName 50**.
+The original reason for not implementing this is ease of use: it is much faster to write a single value '50', instead of '/add 50' or '@botName 50'.
 - Webhooks support
 - Improve performance by implementing concurrency.